pachterlab/monod_examples/docs/source/index.rst

 *Monod*, a package for CME inference from scRNA-seq data
 ===================================

-*Monod* implements stochastic models and procedures for fitting them.
+*Monod* implements procedures for fitting and analyzing stochastic models of transcription and sequencing..

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+The :doc:`usage` page documents how to use the software, including its :ref:`installation`.

+For an example of the software applied to four small datasets, see the `demo Colaboratory notebook <https://github.com/pachterlab/monod_examples/blob/main/Monod_demo.ipynb>`.

 .. note::